 My anger does not solely begin or end with the deaths of unarmed men, women, and children.
 It begins with the criminalization, demonization, and dehumanization of African-American men and the legal operation of such beliefs in our “justice” system.
 My anger begins with the systemic racism that has birthed a loophole for officers and politicians alike to abuse their power all in the name of assumed “threat” and to be exonerated of their crimes.
 My anger remains because it is 2016 and murder carried out by law enforcement is legal, as long as the officer says their life was threatened or endangered.
 Regardless of if it was or not.

 My anger is ruminant in the bellies of racial profiling during traffic stops and shopping trips.
 It lies in the fact that African American men are more likely to be victims of wrongful convictions, wait longer to be exonerated, and are given much harsher sentences for non-violent crimes at a higher rate than other races.
 In addition to that, during altercations with police African Americans are shot almost three times more often than non-persons of color and are significantly disposed to becoming victims of officer misconduct or physical abuse but that only includes the abuse that gets reported.
-My anger resonates in the under policing of predominately black/brown/poor neighborhoods despite the higher protective police presence in white/wealthier neighborhoods.
+My anger resonates in the over policing of predominately black/brown/poor neighborhoods despite the relaxed protective police presence in white/wealthier neighborhoods.
 Not to mention the extended response time it takes for police and emergency personnel to arrive on scene in predominately black neighborhoods and in the case of medical emergency or imminent danger this can be severe and sometimes fatal.
 So how can we, as people of color, trust a system that fails us regularly?
 Police mistrust is not the fault of people who no longer trusts law enforcement but the system that allows and fosters this inimical policing structure.